sensorario/ff/README.md

 Undo last commit.

 Any git command's output is logged in *.git/logger.log*.
+Logs may be disabled or not using configuration.

 ## Commands